Here are a number of our most frequently asked questions from potential foster carers. If these don’t answer your question, please get in touch.

 Yes you can!
 You can read about this in more detail by clicking here

-As with answer 1, any adult can foster as long as they can demonstrate they have time, emotional space, reasonable room in their homes and a passion for encouraging children to meet their full potential.
+Any adult can foster as long as they can demonstrate they have time, emotional space, reasonable room in their homes and a passion for encouraging children to meet their full potential.

 This is one requirement that is mandatory.
 You will not be able to start the application process until you have a room available.